unimi-dse/c1377f4b/README.md

 ## WORLD UNIVERSITY RANKINGS
 ##### This project aims at exploring some data containing information about world university rankings.
 The collection of this kind of data is usually aimed at providing a classification based on specific scores and requirements.
-Generally, university rankings are not created only to direct student decisions to what would better fit their expectations, but also to gain consensus and sponsors for the universities themselves.
+Generally, university rankings are created not only to direct student decisions to what would better fit their expectations, but also to gain consensus and sponsors for the universities themselves.

-## *WorldUniRank* R package and functions:
-##### `WorldUniRank` R package aims at exploring the data contained in `cwurData.csv`.
-##### Once installed the needed packages (`devtools`, `tidyverse`, `dplyr`), it's possible to call the following functions which give back the visualisation of four differents plots:

-1. `Rank_Countries()` shows all the countries ordered by number of universities appeared in the rankings.

-2. `Top10_2015()` lists the best ranked universities in the world in 2015.

-3. `University_count2015()` shows how many universities appeared in 2015 rankings for each state.

-4. `Score65()` presents all the universities that presented a score over 65 in the rankigs from 2012 to 2015.

 ## Installation:
-    # first intall the R package "devtools" if not installed yet
+    First install the R package "devtools" if not installed yet devtools::install_github("unimi-dse/c1377f4b")
-     devtools::install_github("unimi-dse/c1377f4b")

 ## Dataset description:
 ##### The dataset `cwurData.csv` contains 14 columns:
    - *world_rank*: world rank for university